Summary Notice of Privacy Practices

 - Make a complaint to Dr. Mills, our office Privacy Officer or the Secretary of Health and Human Services if you believe your privacy rights have been violated by us.

 We are committed to safeguard your private and confidential medical information.
-In the unlikely event of any breach of unsecured PHI, we will notify the affected individuals.
+In the unlikely event of any incident of unsecured PHI, we will conduct an assessment to determine if the event is a breach notify the affected individuals as appropriate.

 Patients Rights and